Manant0rn/AppCovid19/README.md

 # AppCovid19
-Show about covid19 develop by Xamarin
+Show about covid19 use develop by Xamarin
 ### Xamarin not supported